CongPhiNguyen/CongPhiNguyen/README.md

 </p>
 -->
 # Hi there 👋
-My name is **Nguyễn Công Phi**, I am currently a student at University of Information Technology in field of Software Engineering.
-I want to be a web developer with ReactJS.
+Hi, My name is **Nguyen Cong Phi**, a graduate student at the University of Information Technology towards an engineer in Software Technology as a class valedictorian.
+I have 1 year and 6 months of work in the field of FullStack Web Developer.
+I use ReactJs and other UI libraries like Ant Design proficiently to build UI and ExpressJs, NestJs, and Redis to build the Backend for the web.
+I have tried Data monitoring and research for AI and applying that knowledge to my job.
+I also like algorithms and have some achievements and awards with them.
+I am proud of my English in communication (TOEIC 875), research, and comprehension documents.
 <br></br>
 ![Views](https://komarev.com/ghpvc/?username=CongPhiNguyen)